JShad30/the_recipe_store/README.md

 The template pages have been written with HTML5 (http://www.html5.com/) and styled with CSS3 (www.css3.com) in the style.css file.
 CSS3 was used to create the mobile responsiveness seen across the whole site.
 It has also been used to create the hover effects for the buttons and icons.
 On each of the pages, you will find the jinja template engine used.
 A 'base.html' page has been created to contain the HTML code that is to be used on each of the pages i.e. the head, header and the footer.

 jQuery (https://jquery.com/) has been used in the navbar to control the dropdown menus.
-Javascrpt was used to control the image scroll on the homepage and the contact section.
+Javascrpt (https://www.javascript.com/) was used to control the image scroll on the homepage and the contact section.

+The contact form on the 'contact.html' page was created using HTML forms.
+An account and template for the data submitted was created on Emailjs, and this was connected with Javascrpt in the 'contact.js' file.

 ### Python